Exit Interview Template

 Step 6.2 to filling out an exit interview template improvement suggestions

-After estimating these vital elements, you shall move to the chart below, where you will rate other features of your past job.
-You will express your satisfaction or dissatisfaction regarding the following:
+After estimating these vital elements, move to the chart below, where you will rate other features of your past job.
+Indicate your satisfaction or dissatisfaction regarding the following:

 • Training you received